rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 Functor :: * -> *
 {% endhighlight %}

-But, a question should arise into your mind: What the hell are kinds useful for?
-And, the answer is _typeclasses_.
+However, a question should arise into your mind: What the hell are kinds useful for?
+The answer is _typeclasses_.

 ### Typeclasses